sheaffej/sheaffej.github.io/b2/slam/slam-with-cartographer.md

 ![](/b2/images/slam/bad-local-slam.png)

 We can see here that as the robot moved around, its position drifted.
 And the laser scan mapping drew walls in newer submaps in different positions than previous submaps.

-This is a problem with Local SLAM.
-Specifically, when a submap is created, it should be matched (i.e. aligned) to other submaps near that area.
-In the picture above, the new submaps were not aligned well with the previous submaps, so the new scans created walls offset from the previous submaps.
+This is a problem with Local SLAM that needs to be fixed by tuning Cartographer.

-We'll see in the tuning section that matching the submaps during Local SLAM is the first challenge we need to address.
+We'll see in the tuning section that generating good submaps during Local SLAM is the first challenge we need to address.
 Once we have that working well, we can move on to tunig Global SLAM.
 But in the map above, we still have a lot of work to do on Local SLAM.

 Global SLAM then works to re-align how the submaps are glued together, specifically with regards to loop closure.